 It is common for board discussions to slide into areas or levels of detail that are not the board's responsibility.
 It may be a management or operational issue or a committee responsibility.
 Here, the chair's understanding of the board's role is critical.
-In the absence of a common understanding, or where the responsibility for a particular matter is not clear cut, as chair can always ask: "is this a board responsibility?" or "is this a matter the board can or has delegated?"
+In the absence of a common understanding, or where the responsibility for a particular matter is not clear cut, as chair can always ask" "is this a board responsibility?" or "is this a matter the board can delegated?"

 Board discussions can also feel they are getting off track when board members are at different stages in their own understanding and problem solving.
 People have different learning styles.
 Some people are inclined to want to think things through, others are keen to take action and learn from it.
 Good governance requires both.
-As chair you can suggest that everyone can contribute if the situation is discussed in 4 or 5 sequential steps:
+As chair you may want to suggest that the situation be discussed in 4 or 5 sequential steps:

 - 1. Problem or issue identification - 2.
-Understanding and analysis

-- 3. Option generation - 4.
-Decision-making and action
+Understanding and analysis (broadest part of the deliberation) - 3.
+Generation of different options going forward - 4.
+Option evaluation - 5.
+Decision-making and responsibility to act